sean-lamont/bait/_docs/data.md

 - `expression_graphs`

 # INT
-Data processed for the ~INT environment and experiments.
+Data processed for the [INT](https://github.com/albertqjiang/INT) environment and experiments.
 Uses the INT environment to generate user configured synthetic proving problems, which are saved in this directory.
 The processing code for this is taken from the original paper, and unchanged.

 # Premise Selection
 ## HOLStep
+The [HOLStep](https://arxiv.org/abs/1703.00426) premise selection dataset.

 Processed for Premise Selection experiments.
 Note that full graph processing takes a very long time, with over 1M expressions.